What Type of Penalties Could I Face in an Audit?

 In either case, if you owe money, do not worry.
 There are a lot of things that you can do on the IRS's side to mitigate that liability and to work out terms that you can potentially deal with.

 What Happens If I Get Audited and Don’t Have Receipts?

-Technically, In order to prove that the expense was incurred in the tax year, the code does require receipts.
+Technically, in order to prove that the expense was incurred in the tax year, the code does require receipts.
 But the phrase that we use around the office is — we like to point to the integrity of data.

-One of the best things that you can do if you are missing receipts or if you have other substantiation issues, is just try to build a body of work.
+One of the best things that you can do if you are missing receipts or if you have other substantiation issues, is to just try to build a body of work.

 For example, if you do not have any receipts, go through your bank statements, identify the charges that you do have and show the supporting charges.
 If you have expenses on there that are like from Target or from the grocery store, those could be questionable.

 You might want to leave those expenses off because as long as you can substantiate things to a reasonable perspective and do your best to tie the expenses in, there are a lot of things that you can do to get credited for those categories, even when you are lacking documentation.

 What Is the Brotman Law Strategy in an IRS Audit?

 The strategy that we have in the firm for IRS audits is essentially what I call, see the playing field.
 It is really important in an IRS audit to understand what you are dealing with going into the audit.
 When we look at a return in the context of an audit, we are constantly trying to figure out what about this return is special?
 Why did it get audited?
 Where does the IRS see the large propensity of an adjustment?